Ragenose/t2ee/doc/architectural_design.md

 ## System Design

-The project is running in docker containers except OpenStack controller node and compute node.
-The reason why using docker container is to build and start the project with one `docker-compose up` command.
+The project is running in docker containers except for the OpenStack controller node and compute node.
+The reason why using Docker containers is to build and start the project with one `docker-compose up` command.

 ### 1. Nginx